mongodb/mongo-ruby-driver/docs/TUTORIAL.md

 #### Making a Connection

 An `Mongo::Connection` instance represents a connection to MongoDB.
+You can optionally specify the MongoDB server address and port when connecting.
+The following example shows three ways to connect to the local machine:

+    connection = Mongo::Connection.new # (optional host/port args)
+    connection = Mongo::Connection.new("localhost")
+    connection = Mongo::Connection.new("localhost", 27017)

+#### Listing All Databases

+    connection.database_names.each { |name| puts name }
+    connection.database_info.each { |info| puts info.inspect}

+    #### Dropping a Database
+    connection.drop_database('database_name')

+#### Using a Database

 You use a Connection instance to obtain an Mongo:DB instance, which represents a named database.
 The database doesn't have to exist - if it doesn't, MongoDB will create it for you.

-You can optionally specify the MongoDB server address and port when connecting.
-The following example shows three ways to connect to the database "mydb" on the local machine:
+The following examples use the database "mydb":

+    db = connection.db("mydb")
     db = Mongo::Connection.new.db("mydb")
-    db = Mongo::Connection.new("localhost").db("mydb")
-    db = Mongo::Connection.new("localhost", 27017).db("mydb")

 At this point, the `db` object will be a connection to a MongoDB server for the specified database.
 Each DB instance uses a separate socket connection to the server.

 If you're trying to connect to a replica set, see [Replica Sets in Ruby](http://www.mongodb.org/display/DOCS/Replica+Sets+in+Ruby).

-#### Listing All Databases

-    connection = Mongo::Connection.new # (optional host/port args)
-    connection.database_names.each { |name| puts name }
-    connection.database_info.each { |info| puts info.inspect}

-    #### Dropping a Database
+#### Authentication
-    connection.drop_database('database_name')

 MongoDB can be run in a secure mode where access to databases is controlled through name and password authentication.
 When run in this mode, any client application must provide a name and password before doing any operations.
 In the Ruby driver, you simply do the following with the connected mongo object: